Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 ## What I Learned

-In this lesson, I learned how to:

-- Create a Linux user with a home directory.
+- Creating a Linux user with a home directory.
-- Verify a user account using `id`.
+- Verifying a user account using `id`.
-- Set and test a user's password.
+- Setting and testing a user's password.
-- Modify user information using `usermod`.
+- Modifying user information using `usermod`.
-- Configure account expiration using `chage`.
+- Configuring account expiration using `chage`.
-- Configure minimum and maximum password ages.
+- Configuring minimum and maximum password ages.
-- Verify password-aging settings.
+- Verifying password-aging settings.
-- Delete a user and verify that the account no longer exists.
+- Deleting a user and confirming that the account no longer exists.